Customer lifetime value: how to calculate it and integrate it into a strategy?

 CSAT: Customer Satisfaction

-In short, CLV measures a tangible impact on revenue , while NPS and CSAT measure future loyalty promise .
+In short, CLV measures a tangible impact on revenue , while NPS and CSAT measure a future promise of loyalty .

-By calculating CLV, you'll know how much customer experience is worth investing in for a positive ROI .
-This will help you build customer loyalty prediction models .
-If the CLV represents a drop in it may be an early sign of wear.
+By calculating CLV, you will know how much it is worth investing in customer experience to have a positive ROI .
+This will help you create customer loyalty prediction models .
+If the CLV represents a drop in customer loyalty, it may be an early sign of attrition.

 - Average of all customers

-- Customer segment level (i.e. if they are categorized)
+- Customer segment level (i.e. whether they are categorized)

 - Average Purchase Value: Value of customer purchases over a period of time, divided by the number of purchases in that period.

-- Average Purchase Frequency: Divide the number of purchases in that same time period but now it will be by the number of individual customers who made a transaction during the same period.
+- Average Purchase Frequency: Divide the number of purchases in that same time period by the number of individual customers who made a transaction during the same period.

-- Customer value: Average purchase frequency multiplied by the average purchase value.
+- Customer Value: Average purchase frequency multiplied by average purchase value.

-- Average Customer Lifetime : The average length of time a customer continues to buy .
+- Average Customer Lifetime : Average length of time a customer continues to purchase .

 The formula is:

-The resulting CLV is a monetary value (depending on your currency) and shows the average that the customer spends with the company during its lifetime.
+The resulting CLV is a monetary value (depending on your currency) and shows the average amount that the customer spends with the company during their lifetime.

-But what happens when your customer revenues are n't holding steady and you need to account for changes that occur throughout the customer's lifetime?
+But what happens when your customers’ revenue is n’t stable and you need to account for changes that occur throughout the customer’s lifespan?

 If this is the case, a more detailed formula will be needed.
-Therefore, we recommend using the traditional customer lifetime value formula fits the bill for many companies in this position.
+That's why we recommend using the traditional customer lifetime value formula that fits the bill for many companies in this position.

 Traditional CLV formula